cfjello/typeinfo/README.md

 # TypeInfo
-#### Note: This has only been testet server-side with Deno + V8
+#### Note: This has only been testet server-side with Deno V8

-This package provides Extended Type detection for an instantiated javascript object.
-The getTypes() function returns an object.
+This package provides Extended Type Detection for an instantiated javascript object.
+The `getTypes()` function traverses a single- or multi-level user defined object and returns another object showing the inferred types.
 The detected javascript data types are:

 - symbol
 - string